As Postal Service refuses to describe mail delivery changes in Washington, state officials scramble to protect mail ballots

 OLYMPIA — With postal officials refusing to detail the extent of mail-processing and service reductions in Washington, state officials and others worry that restrictions on mail delivery could disenfranchise Washington voters in the fall election.

-In a new legal motion filed Friday, state Attorney General Bob Ferguson cited the agency’s refusal to share its plans in a request to expedite a federal court review of a legal challenge filed by Washington and 13 other state challenging the Trump administration’s postal changes.
+In a new legal motion filed Friday, state Attorney General Bob Ferguson cited the agency’s refusal to share its plans in a request to expedite a federal court review of a legal challenge filed by Washington and 13 other states challenging the Trump administration’s postal changes.

 The lawsuit, filed Tuesday against President Donald Trump and DeJoy, alleges the changes in recent months violated a federal law that lays out specific guidelines for taking such actions.
 The legal challenge also cites multiple tweets by Trump seeking to sow doubt about the security of mail ballots.